Welcome, coloniser!

 Therapy was never an option for me.
 Therapy was a thing only meant for insane people, I always thought.

-‘I’m completely fine,’ I would often say to myself about my mental stability, when contemplating about a thing I may have done which could be deemed a bit crazy.
+‘I’m completely fine,’ I would often say to myself about my mental stability.
+Especially when contemplating a thing I did which could be deemed a bit crazy.

-But I stopped saying this the day I grabbed the knife, looking to defend myself with it, only to find air waiting for me.
+But I stopped saying this the day I grabbed the knife, looking to defend myself with it, only to find nothing but air waiting for me.